 Droid Depot is the place to go if you want to build your own droid ($99 plus tax).
 At Dok-Ondar’s Den of Antiquities, you can find ancient artifacts and pre-built legacy lightsabers, but any aspiring Jedi will want to build his or her own lightsaber at Savi’s Workshop.

-If you’re in the market for your own mysterious, luminescent blade, make sure to reserve your spot via the Savi’s website as early as 7am on the morning of your visit as Savi’s Workshop can only handle 14 paying guests every twenty minutes.
+If you’re in the market for your own mysterious, luminescent blade, make sure to reserve your spot via the Savi’s website as Savi’s Workshop can only handle 14 paying guests every twenty minutes.
 Beware, though, the fee for no-shows is the entire cost of the lightsaber: $199 plus tax!

 Getting in and getting around